DovarFalcone/dovarfalcone.github.io/resume.md

 # Work Experience

-## Cargill FSQR Data Coordinator							2021-Present
+## Cargill FSQR Data Coordinator
+#### 2021-Present

 - Drove and implemented the change of going paperless across all protein facilities.

 - Created a ticketing support model to help maintain and organize incoming requests while the paperless application was being deployed.

-- Built reports from the ground up, utilizing PostgreSQL and PowerBi.
+- Performed business intelligence engineering tasks by building reports from the ground up, utilizing PostgreSQL and PowerBi.

 - Analyzed and reported in real time the data being collected across all plants.